-This rich, herbal paste is simple to whip up — and a little goes a long way to add flavor to roasted chicken or vegetables like cauliflower and tomatoes.
-If you love traditional basil-only pesto, try this one for the added depth of flavor — almost a smoky richness — that the rosemary imparts.
-It’s rich and creamy – no cheese required!
+No matter when you harvest basil, whip up a batch of favorite dairy-free basil rosemary pesto.
+This rich, herbal paste is simple to whip up.
+And a little goes a long way.
+Plus, it’s great to add flavor to roasted chicken or vegetables like cauliflower and tomatoes.
+So, if you love traditional basil-only pesto, try this one for the added depth of flavor and smoky richness that the rosemary imparts.

 Makes about 2, 1 cup servings